ryanxfz/ff-hm-time-distribution/README.md

 # Frankfurt Half Marathon: Time Distribution

 A small Python script to extract finish times from Frankfurt half-marathon result PDFs and plot the finish-time distribution.
 The purpose of this script is to find an achievable race goal for my race in 2026 by examining finish-time percentiles.
 It's also a nice little project to practice some python.
+The results are only from the years 2024 and 2025.
+The results from 2023 and earlier could only be queried for a maximum of every 100 runners, which means I would have to download hundreds of pdf files from the internet.

 ## What it does
 - Extracts finish times from a results PDF (https://www.frankfurter-halbmarathon.de/ergebnisarchiv)